scotws/TaliForth2/forth_code/README.md

 This version: 01.
 Mar 2018

-Tali Forth 2 uses a bunch of high-level Forth words that are compiled at run-time, some defined by the system, some addition defined by the user.
-To making using them easier, we create the original Forth files with `.fs` suffix in this directory, and then use the `forth_to_ophisbin.py` tool in this directory to convert them to ASCII versions that have been stripped of all comment.
+Tali Forth 2 uses a bunch of high-level Forth words that are compiled at run-time, some defined by the system, some defined by the user.
+To make it easier to use them, we can create the original Forth files with `.fs` suffix in this directory, and then use the `forth_to_ophisbin.py` tool in this directory to convert them to ASCII versions that have been stripped of all comment.
 These can be placed as `.asc` files in the parent folder, from where they are imported by Ophis with the `.incbin` directive.

 For example, given the Forth routine for SEE in `forth_code/user_words.py`:
 ```